 Recurrent Neural Networks

-RNNs are based on the same principles as FFNN, except the thing that it also takes care of temporal dependencies by which I mean, in RNNs along with the input of the current stage, the previous stage’s input also comes into play and also it includes feedback and memory elements.
+RNNs are based on the same principles as FFNN, except the thing that it also takes care of temporal dependencies by which I mean, in RNNs along with the input of the current stage, the previous stage’s input also comes into play, and also it includes feedback and memory elements.
 Or we can say that RNN output is the function of current as well as previous inputs and the weights.

-Figure 1.4 shows the basic structure of RNN, this is referred as the folded RNN model. where x̅ and ȳ represent the input and the output respectively, s represents the states which is generally previous input, and Wx, Ws, Wy represents the weights for input, hidden and output layers respectively.
+Figure 1.4 shows the basic structure of RNN, this is referred to as the folded RNN model. where x̅ and ȳ represent the input and the output respectively, s represents the states which is generally previous input, and Wx, Ws, Wy represents the weights for input, hidden and output layers respectively.
 When we unfold the following model it will look like this:

 Now you can clearly see each node is having two inputs, current ( represented using x̅ ) and previous ( represented using st ) and produce some output.
 In FFNN we obtain the input for the hidden layer by applying the activation function, for this, we only need the input vector and the weights matrix.